 Amino- and oxygenated groups analyzed at BESSY II

 Petit and his team investigated a series of these PCN samples at BESSY II.
 “We were able to determine which amino and oxygenated groups had been deposited in the pores”, PhD-student Jian Ren and co-first author of the publication explains.
 They could analyze how specific amino groups pull electrons to themselves, a particularly favorable property for splitting water, and how new oxygen-based defects were formed.

 Efficiency increased by factor eleven

 When combined with nickel as a co-catalyst, those samples of nanostructured PCN actually exhibited record-breaking efficiency, eleven times that of normal PCN under visible light irradiation.

 “This demonstrates that PCN is an interesting potential catalyst for solar-to-hydrogen production, approaching the efficiency of inorganic catalysts,” explains Petit, who is a Volkswagen Foundation Freigeist Fellow.
 “Furthermore, this work also shows that soft X-ray spectroscopies are essential tools to unravel possible catalytically active sites on photocatalysts.”

-Publication: Nannan Meng, et al., “Engineering oxygen-containing and amino groups into two-dimensional atomically-thin porous polymeric carbon nitrogen for enhanced photocatalytic hydrogen production,” Energy & Environmental Science (2018) doi:10.1039/C7EE03592F
+Reference: “Engineering oxygen-containing and amino groups into two-dimensional atomically-thin porous polymeric carbon nitrogen for enhanced photocatalytic hydrogen production” by Nannan Meng, Jian Ren, Yang Liu, Yi Huang, Tristan Petit and Bin Zhang, 22 January 2018, Energy & Environmental Science.